Photo: Unknown (prototype asset) / project prototype

 Price: £80–250/night | Connection: Courtesy shuttle to all terminals (15 minutes)

-Hyatt Place Terminal 4 (adjacent to Terminal 4 but not directly connected) provides the best value Heathrow overnight — the excellent rooms, the excellent free breakfast (included in the room rate — the most comprehensive free breakfast of any Heathrow hotel), and the competitive pricing.
+Hyatt Place Terminal 4 sits adjacent to Terminal 4, though not directly connected, and offers the best value Heathrow overnight: comfortable rooms, breakfast included in the room rate, and competitive pricing.

 London Gatwick Airport (LGW)